flatironinstitute/bio-sfa/README.md

 # bio-sfa

-Code for reproducing the experiment from [1]
+Code for reproducing experiments from [1].

 To run: